Inheritance tax and ISAs

 The general rule is that ISA savings can be passed on to any beneficiaries named in your will or, if you don’t have a will, through the laws of intestacy.

-- ISAs lose their tax-efficient status on death.
-The beneficiary will not benefit from tax-free income and growth and might have to declare them in their tax return.
+ISAs lose their tax-efficient status on death.
+This means the beneficiary will not benefit from tax-free income and growth and might have to declare them in their tax return.

-- ISAs can form part of your estate.
+In addition, ISAs can form part of your estate.
 If your estate is liable for inheritance tax, your ISA will be caught too.
-Will my estate by subject to IHT?

 Since April 2015 it is possible to effectively pass on your ISA to a surviving spouse or civil partner without them losing the benefit of tax-free income and growth.